kimvex/mongodb-crystal/README.md

 # Status

-_Beta_
+_Release_

 # Requirements

-- Crystal language version 0.27.2 and higher.
+- Crystal language version 0.33.0 and higher.
-- libmongoc version 1.15.0
+- libmongoc version 1.15.0+
-- libbson verion 1.15.0
+- libbson verion 1.15.0+

 On Mac OSX use `homebrew` to install the required libraries: